w3c/wai-intro-wcag/content/new-in-22.md

 ### [A - draft ideas in-progress] 2.4.11 Focus Not Obscured (Minimum) (AA)
 Summary:
-* What: When items have focus, they are at least partially visible.
+* When items have focus, they are at least partially visible.
 * Why example: A reporter uses speech recognition software to navigate to items.

 <p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">Reporter</a> with repetitive stress injury who uses speech recognition software:</p>